khanfawaz/Projects/README.md

 This folder contains all my AI Projects.
-All the projects are segregated into different folders.
+All projects are organised into separate folders.